Intake process

 • If you are private pay, do you offer a sliding scale?

-During the intake session, you may also want to explain to the client what information you’ll need (ie., email address) and what to expect in terms of paperwork before scheduling that first session.
+During the intake process, you may also want to explain to the client what information you’ll need (ie., email address) and what to expect in terms of paperwork before scheduling that first session.
 Managing expectations around data and privacy is another way to build trust with the client.

 Taking time to explain this during the intake process can increase the likelihood of the client completing the paperwork without you having to ask for it again.
 It can also prevent delays of the first session due to lack of compliance with paperwork.